AxiomeCG/threejs-docs-reloaded/en-md/materials/MeshPhysicalMaterial.md

 [page:Material] → [page:MeshStandardMaterial] →

-# [name]
+# MeshPhysicalMaterial

 An extension of the [page:MeshStandardMaterial], providing more advanced physically-based rendering properties:

   *  **Clearcoat:** Some materials — like car paints, carbon fiber, and wet surfaces — require a clear, reflective layer on top of another layer that may be irregular or rough.
 Clearcoat approximates this effect, without the need for a separate transparent surface.
   *  **Physically-based transparency:** One limitation of [page:Material.opacity .opacity] is that highly transparent materials are less reflective.
 Physically-based [page:.transmission] provides a more realistic option for thin, transparent surfaces like glass.
   *  **Advanced reflectivity:** More flexible reflectivity for non-metallic materials.
   *  **Sheen:** Can be used for representing cloth and fabric materials.

 As a result of these complex shading features, MeshPhysicalMaterial has a higher performance cost, per pixel, than other three.js materials.
 Most